wp-plugins/disqus-conditional-load/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Disable Disqus comment auto load in posts and pages.
-This plug-in will create a button and Disqus will be loaded only when user clicks on button.
+This plug-in will create a button and Disqus will be loaded only when user clicks on button or scroll down.

 == Description ==